 After 5 long years and over $20,000 of my personal funds the movement began to attract the attention of United States Congressman Tom Cole and United State Senator Jim Inhofe of Oklahoma.

 We needed their assistance because of the red tape trying to build this memorial on an active military base.

 Senator Jim Inhofe sponsored a Bill in the U.S. Senate, in concert with Congressman Tom Cole who sponsored a Bill in the U.S. House of Representatives and later carried the Bill to the President’s office for signature by

 President George W. Bush.

 The Memorial had to be built in a certain time frame.
-With $1,800 seed money I organized a free to the public USO style benefit concert that included Anita Bryant with choir and orchestra, 145th Army band, a WW2 style swing band.
+With $1,800 seed money I organized a free to the public USO style benefit concert that included Anita Bryant with choir and orchestra, 145th Army band, also a WW2 style swing band.
 The event concluded with a beautiful fireworks display.
 I was able to raise over $50.000 for the memorial from the donations made at this free concert.

 The fine people of the great state of Oklahoma, and The Oklahoma Centennial Commission under the direction of Mr Blake Wade donated 1.1 million dollars.

 The memorial was dedicated during the Centennial Celebration of the great State of Oklahoma on December 7, 2007.
 I was in charge of transportation for the USS Oklahoma survivors and their families.
 I made sure they were safely transported to the dedication on a active military base at Pearl Harbor.
 I made sure they were returned to their hotels after the event.